matias-vazquez/SistemasEmbebidos/LSE08/README.md

 # Laboratory 9: FreeRTOS Threads and Queues

 ## Objective
-To trengthen your knowledge and abilities about real time operating systems, specifically how to use threads and queues.
+To strengthen your knowledge and abilities about real time operating systems, specifically how to use threads and queues.

 ## Introduction
 This lab provides you the opportunity to learn how to develop embedded software applications using a real time operating system.
 This lab will help you understand how to schedule tasks and how to exchange data between threads using queues.